TO: Federal Highway Administration Indiana Division

 - Publish two legal notices in the local paper to advertise the project and offer the public the opportunity to request a public hearing

 - If you have a project mailing and wish to mail/email notices to key stakeholders, property owners, etc. – this is encouraged

-- Ensure project documents are available ON-LINE; Do not list any physical viewing location in your notice
+- Ensure project documents are available ON-LINE

 - Your notice MUST include a statement that offers the public the opportunity to request project information be mailed to them.
 This is very important as we cannot assume everyone has reliable internet service and/or access.
 The statement in your legal notice should read “Persons with limited internet access may request project information be mailed, please contact XXXXXX, Phone Number and Email address”..........